2017–18 Hong Kong Senior Shield

 2017–18 Hong Kong Senior Shield was the 116th season of the Hong Kong Senior Shield.
-10 teams entered this edition, with two games being played in Round 1 before the Quarter Final stage.
+Ten teams entered this edition, with two games being played in the first round before the quarter-final stage.
 The competition was only open to teams that play in the 2017–18 Hong Kong Premier League.

 The champions, Yuen Long, received HK$150,000 in prize money while the runners up, Eastern, received HK$50,000.
 The MVP of the final received a HK$10,000 bonus.